 What is the dividend payout ratio?

-It is important to mention that dividend payout ratio is different from dividend yield.
-The latter one is a performance indicator that reflects the profitability of holding the stock.
+It is important to mention that the dividend payout ratio calculator differs from the dividend calculator.
+The former is a performance indicator that reflects the dividend profitability of holding the stock; meanwhile, the latter shows how much return on investment the dividend yields.
 Remember that we can earn on the stock market by receiving dividends and by trading stocks at different prices.

-The net income can be found in the income statement, after income taxes.
-Total dividends will be in the financing activities section of the cash flow statement.
+Find the total dividends in the financing activities section of the cash flow statement.

 There is another way to calculate this ratio, and it is by using the per-share information.
 Here you should look for the diluted EPS in the income statement.
-Then you will need the declared dividend per share that can be found here.
+Then you will need the declared dividend per share that can be found.

 In case you cannot find the diluted EPS, you might try using the net income available to the common stockholders and divide it by the average diluted shares outstanding.